camrankolahdouz/ticTacToe/README.md

 # ticTacToe

+This was a fun couple hour project.
 Simply run the TicTacToeGame.py script to play the game.
 Have fun!

-by Camran Kolahdouz-Isfahani 02/2021
+by Camran Kolahdouz-Isfahani 02/02/2021